| |

 Confidentiality will be respected and maintained at all times as required by relevant legislation.

-Where applicable, and if permitted by law, Police or FACS as well the investigators of the Ontario College of Teachers should be consulted by the Board as to the nature and timing of disclosure of pertinent information to the alleged perpetrator.
+Where applicable, and if permitted by law, Police or FACS as well the investigators of the Ontario College of Teachers and any applicable licensing or professional regulatory body, should be consulted by the Board as to the nature and timing of disclosure of pertinent information to the alleged perpetrator.

-The Superintendent of Human Resources Services, under the direction of the Director of Education will ensure that:
+The Executive Officer of Human Resources Services, under the discretion of the Director of Education will ensure that:

 ·